-Homeowner vacancy rates indicate that the Town of Leon and Waushara County had an adequate share of owner-occupied units for sale in 1990, while the state had a tight housing market.
-Between 1990 and 2000, homeowner vacancy rates increased in the Town of Leon, fell in Waushara County, and remained stable at the state level (Appendix B, Tables B-7 and B-8).
+Homeowner vacancy rates indicate that the Town of Oasis and Waushara County had an adequate share of owner-occupied units for sale in 1990, while the state had a tight housing market.
+Between 1990 and 2000, homeowner vacancy rates fell in the Town of Oasis and Waushara County, but remained stable at the state level (Appendix B, Tables B-7 and B-8).
 Countywide, the homeowner vacancy rate was 1.9 percent in 2000, which indicates that the county had an adequate number of homes on the market to meet demand.
 The homeowner vacancy rate for Wisconsin remained stable at 1.2 percent, which was just below the standard for both years.
-In 2000, the Town of Leon had a homeowner vacancy rate of 2.0 percent, which indicates an adequate number of homes for sale.
+In 2000, the Town of Oasis had a homeowner vacancy rate of 1.5 percent, which indicates an adequate number of homes for sale.

 A drop in the vacancy rates is usually related to the increase in the number of owner-occupied units within the Town.
 Since the vacancy rate is a measure of the number of units for sale compared to the number of owner-occupied units, the number of units for sale is expected to rise as the total number of owner-occupied units rise in order to accommodate the growth in households.
-This did occur in the Town in the 1990's.
+However, this did not occur in the Town in the 1990's.

-According to the Census, the Town of Leon had six houses for sale in 1990 and ten houses for sale in 2000.
-The Town of Leon was above the accepted vacancy rate standard of 1.5 percent in 2000.
+According to the Census, the Town of Oasis had two houses for sale in 1990 and two houses for sale in 2000.
+While the Town of Oasis was at the accepted vacancy rate standard of 1.5 percent in 2000, the low vacancy rate coupled with a small number of units on the market, likely means that the Town had an inadequate number of units for sale to provide choice to prospective homebuyers.